airbytehq/airbyte/docs/contributing-to-airbyte/README.md

 Most of the issues that are open for contributions are tagged with [`good first issue`](https://github.com/airbytehq/airbyte/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-issue) or [`help-welcome`](https://github.com/airbytehq/airbyte/labels/help-welcome).
 A great place to start looking will be our GitHub projects for [**Community Connector Issues**](https://github.com/orgs/airbytehq/projects/50)

 Contributions for new connectors should come with documentation.
-Refer to the [guidelines for contributions to documentation](#documentation) which includes a template to use while documentiong a new connector.
+Refer to the [guidelines on updateing documentation](writing-docs.md) which include a template to use while documentiong a new connector.

 Proposed updates to a connector should include updates to the connector's documentation.